mkissarli/book-keeping/README.md

 # How to run

 Ensure that mongodb is installed from [https://www.mongodb.com/try/download/community] or your package manager.
-The version used is 4.2.0 (this is a little outdated, and that's on me not checking the version I had installed.)
-Create a new connection on the default port 27017 with the database name ```spill``` and collection name ```spill``` when prompted.
-That's it for database set up!
+The version used is 4.2.0 (this is a little outdated, and that's on me not checking the version I had installed), but any 4.2.x should work fine.

 Also ensure node is installed from [https://nodejs.org/en/] or your package manager.
 I was 12.9.1, but any v12 should be fine.